 The Quantitative Reasoning section tests your knowledge in arithmetic, algebra and geometry.
 It consists of two question types.

-- Data sufficiency: This section tests your ability to analyze quantitative problems, check relevant data and determine when there’s enough data to solve a problem.
+- Data sufficiency: This section tests your ability to analyze quantitative problems, check relevant data, and determine when there’s enough data to solve a problem.

 - Problem-solving: Your analytical reasoning and logical skills are tested here.
 You have to use these skills to solve the given problems.
-You are to choose the answer from the five answer choices given.
+You have to choose the answer from the five answer choices given.

 The Integrated Reasoning section aims to understand how well you analyse and interpret the data provided to you to solve complex problems.
 It consists of four question types.

 - Two-part analysis: This section tests your ability to solve complex problems.
-The questions asked could be verbal, quantitative or a combination of both.
+The questions asked could be verbal, quantitative, or a combination of both.